t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 5. Object security based mechanisms can bridge the protocol worlds, but still requires that the two worlds use the same object security formats.
 Currently the IoT based object security format based on COSE {{ID-cose}} is different from the Internet based JOSE or CMS.
 Legacy devices on the Internet side will need to update to the newer IoT protocols to enable real end-to-end security.
 Furthermore, middleboxes do not have any access to the data and this approach does not prevent an attacker from modifying relevant fields in CoAP.

-To the best of our knowledge, none of the mentioned security approches that focus on the confidentiality and integrity of the communication exchange between two IP end-points provides a fully customizable solution in this problem space.
+To the best of our knowledge, none of the mentioned security approaches that focus on the confidentiality and integrity of the communication exchange between two IP end-points provides a fully customizable solution in this problem space.

 We note that end-to-end security could also be considered in the context of availability: making sure that the messages are delivered.
 In this case, the end-points cannot control this, but the middleboxes play a fundamental role to make sure that exchanged messages are not dropped, e.g., due to a DDoS attack.